fjulian79/wd-broker/doc/ThreatModel.md

 ## Assumptions

-- Only users in a dedicated group (e.g. `wdclients`) can access the Unix socket.
+- Only users in a dedicated group (`wdclients`) and root can access the Unix socket.

-- It is acceptable for `root` to be able to unregister any client regardless of token validity, assuming that root already has full system control.
+- It is acceptable for `root` to be able to unregister any client, assuming that root already has full system control.
 This is relevant during development and test scenarios, and acceptable in production as well.

-- Clients are responsible for managing their client ID and authentication token securely.
+- Clients are responsible for managing their registration state securely.
+- The system assumes the integrity of the operating system and the `wdclients` group.
+If a member of the `wdclients` group is compromised, the broker cannot prevent misuse.

-- The system should allow reboots in case of actual application failures (e.g. deadlocks), but resist intentional misuse.
+- The system should allow reboots in case of actual application failures (e.g., deadlocks), but resist intentional misuse.
 - The broker is started as `root` but drops privileges after initialization (see below).

 ## Privilege Management